The Best of San Jose del Pacifico Oaxaca | Magic Mushrooms, Mystical Mountains, & More (2023 Guide)

 However, today, many of the healing powers and theories of plants are being revisited.
 It is said psilocybin can help with severe depression, alcoholism, PSTD, and give people a new way to look at life, and most importantly offer a transcendent experience.
 This is just another reason why psychedelics are becoming increasingly popular with the population over the age of 60.

-Plant medicines like Peyote, San Pedro, and Ayahuasca are also helping raise consciousness and offer deep healings.
-Huge shifts can take place in as little as one ceremony, shifts that would take years and years in therapy.
+Plant medicines like Peyote, San Pedro, and Ayahuasca are also helping raise consciousness and offer deep healing.
+Huge shifts can take place in as little as one ceremony, shifts that could take years and years in therapy.

 While there are some “new” offerings to take Ayahuasca in San Jose del Pacifico, the plant medicine originates in South America, typically from the jungle areas of Peru, Brazil, and Ecuador.